stechstudio/laravel-infisical/README.md

 This assumes you have a working Infisical account and have created a project with secrets.

 1. Install the Infisical CLI tool on your device by following the instructions at [Infisical CLI Installation](https://docs.infisical.com/cli/installation).
-2. Run `infisical login` to authenticate your CLI with your Infisical account.
+2. Run `infisical login` to authenticate.
 3. Run `infisical init` to select the project and generate the `.infisical.json` file.
 We recommend committing this file to your repository.

 ### 2. Install this package